qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 #.
 (Optional) Download the ``kas-container`` script.
    The ``kas`` package includes this script to run **kas** inside a container.
-   If you prefer to build images in an isolated environment, use ``kas-container``. kas-container requires that docker is setup on your system.
-To install docker, follow the instructions from the official `Docker documentation <https://docs.docker.com/engine/install/>`__.
+   If you prefer to build images in an isolated environment, use ``kas-container``.
+   You must set up Docker on your system to use ``kas-container``.
+To install Docker, follow the instructions from the official `Docker documentation <https://docs.docker.com/engine/install/>`__.

    .. container:: nohighlight